Limb-Length Discrepancy and Limb Differences

 Proper initial assessments by qualified pediatric orthopedic providers can reduce the likelihood of long-term complications and increase the likelihood that nonsurgical management will be effective.
 In most cases, very mild limb-length discrepancies require no formal treatment at all.

-As leaders in pediatric orthopedics, skilled surgeons and nurse practitioners at Gillette Children’s Specialty Healthcare are experts in diagnosing, treating and managing limb-length conditions—whether your child is born with the condition, or it develops over time.
+As leaders in pediatric orthopedics, skilled surgeons and nurse practitioners at Gillette Children’s are experts in diagnosing, treating and managing limb-length conditions—whether your child is born with the condition, or it develops over time.

 Limb-Length Conditions Treatment